Never Think About What to Make for Dinner for the Next Two Months with My Lazy Cooking Bundle

 5. Two Ingredient Slime

-6. Professor Figgy’s Glow Slime!
+6. Professor Figgy’s Glow Slime

 Gross your kids out in the best way with Professor Figgy’s glow slime!
-It makes for a fun afternoon craft and/or science experiment and will keep your kids entertained for hours!
+It makes for a fun afternoon craft and/or science experiment and will keep your kids entertained for hours.
 This glow slime requires you to disassemble a fluorescent highlighter!

-7. Make Your Own Homemade Play Goo or Slime Recipe
+7. Homemade Play Goo Or Slime

 8. DIY Monster Boogers

-How fun would it be to DIY your own “monster boogers” for a Halloween party or any monster themed party?
-These monster boogers are just a classic slime recipe using Borax, water and glue, but add in a classic monster green color via food coloring.
+How fun would it be to DIY your own “monster boogers” for a Halloween party or any monster-themed party?
+These monster boogers are just a classic slime recipe using Borax, water, and glue, but add in a classic monster green color via food coloring.

 9. Simple LEGO Slime

 When we say simple LEGO slime, we mean simple!
-This slime recipe uses a basic slime formula and adds the tiny LEGO pieces to it—tiny dots, flat circles, and LEGO heads.
+This slime recipe uses a basic slime formula and adds tiny LEGO pieces to it—tiny dots, flat circles, and LEGO heads.
 While this is great for older kids, it is not recommended for children who still put things in their mouths.

 10. Glow In The Dark Slime